1AlexBunea/BuzzWireBE/README.md

 3. Create a virtual environment and activate it
 4. Install dependencies
 5. Apply migrations
-6. Run the development server:
+6. Run the development server: python manage.py runserver 8000

 ## Configuration